Tips to Avoid Holiday Illnesses and Injuries

 Food Safety Tips

-Let’s begin food safety with making an attempt to not overeat during this festive time, we know it’s hard but at least try.
-While at first an upset stomach may not be considered to be counted as an example of a holiday illnesses and injuries, it may be the sign of something more complex.
+Let’s begin food safety by making an attempt to not overeat during this festive time, we know it’s hard but at least try.
+While at first an upset stomach may not be considered to be counted as an example of a holiday illness and injuries, it may be the sign of something more complex.
 The following are some food safety tips that will help prevent a potential food-related emergency:

 - Keep your hands and kitchen surfaces clean